Start Stop Reload¶

 You will see messages of both Server and Portal closing down.
 All

-players will see the shutdown message and then be disconnected.
-The same
+accounts will see the shutdown message and then be disconnected.
+The

 Ctrl+C while the server runs in